department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/contaminated-drinking-water-at-camp-lejeune.md

 Yes, if:

 -	You served at Camp Lejeune when the water was contaminated (August 1953 through December 1987)
+-	You have a current health problem linked to the contaminated water.
+[Learn about the 15 health problems link to Camp LeJeune's water >](http://www.publichealth.va.gov/exposures/camp-lejeune/index.asp)
--	You have a current disease and a doctor or hospital report that states the disease was caused by the contaminated water at Camp Lejeune
+- You have a doctor or hospital report that states the health problem was caused by the contaminated water at Camp Lejeune

 <br>